palerdot/dhis2-dashboard-app/README.md

 Some pointers on the code

 - Dashboard data is loaded only once when the user **first** opens the dashboard.
 This makes sure dashboards that are not open does not fetch data from the api.
-Subsequent open/close actions on dashboard does not repeatedly call apis
+Subsequent open/close actions on dashboard does not repeatedly call the apis.
 - star data is locally persisted on local storage
+- When filters are applied items are hidden instead of removing from dom to prevent rerenders when filters change.

 ### Testing